 Recycling and Composting

-Annual visitation at Whitman Mission NHS averages 80,000 visitors.
-Currently there are 11 permanent employees and five to eight seasonal employees during the summer months.
-There is one residence in the park.
+Annual visitation at Whitman Mission NHS averages 60,000 visitors.
+Currently there are 8 permanent employees and three to five seasonal employees during the summer months.
 There are no Concessionaires within the park.
 There are also no public facilities to purchase food, gasoline or supplies within the park.

 Waste generation quantities include all solid and non-hazardous wastes created within the Park boundaries, including wastes generated by visitors, Park staff housing and Park operations.
 Waste generation includes all waste materials, which are disposed of or diverted.
 All material taken to a landfill is counted as “disposed” of.
 Materials that are reused, recycled, or composted represent the “diverted” materials.
 The sum of these two quantities, disposed and diverted solid waste, equals the total solid waste generated.
 One of our EMS goals was to minimize our solid waste to landfills (EMS Goal 1.A).